Indonesia Travel Essentials

 Motion Sickness (Boats)

-Inter-island RORO ferries and bancas (outrigger boats) in the Indonesia can be rough in certain weather windows — especially on open-water crossings in the Visayas and Sulu Sea.
+Fast boats and public ferries in Indonesia can be rough in certain weather windows — especially the Bali–Lombok–Gili crossings and the open-water runs out to Komodo and Flores.
 Sea-Band acupressure wristbands are non-medicated and safe for extended use, so you can wear them all day on back-to-back island hops without the drowsiness of Dramamine.

 GoPro Dome Port

-El Nido and Coron are world-famous for half-above/half-below ocean shots — clear water on one side, limestone karsts on the other.
+Nusa Penida, the Gili Islands, and Raja Ampat are world-famous for half-above/half-below ocean shots — coral and manta rays below, dramatic cliffs above.
 A TELESIN dome port for GoPro 9–13 captures the split shot cleanly without distortion.
 It's the single piece of gear that separates forgettable underwater video from the shot you'll frame and hang on a wall.

 Inflatable SUP

-Siargao's Cloud 9 area and Palawan's lagoons are perfect SUP water.
-An iROCKER All-Around 11' inflatable SUP rolls into a backpack-sized bag and skips the $60/day resort rental — over a 5-day stay, it pays for itself twice over.
-Palawan's El Nido lagoons are glassy at sunrise, which is exactly when you want to be on the water before the tour boats show up.
+Lombok's sheltered bays and the Gili Islands' calm lagoons are perfect SUP water.
+An iROCKER All-Around 11' inflatable SUP rolls into a backpack-sized bag and skips the $40/day resort rental — over a 5-day stay, it pays for itself twice over.
+The water around Gili Air is glassy at sunrise, which is exactly when you want to be out before the snorkel boats show up.

 Floating Phone Case

-A CaliCase floating waterproof phone case is essential for banca island hops — your phone stays dry and floats if you drop it overboard.
+A CaliCase floating waterproof phone case is essential for snorkel-boat island hops — your phone stays dry and floats if you drop it overboard.
 The touch-screen works through the case, so you keep shooting without taking it out.
-One dropped phone on a remote island is a very expensive lesson.
+One dropped phone off a boat near Nusa Penida is a very expensive lesson.

 Triple Zip Dry Bag

-For protecting phones, wallets, and documents on banca boats and during island-hop tours, a GLBSUNION triple-zip dry bag gives you three layers of waterproofing.
-The banca-style outrigger boats take spray regularly and don't always have covered compartments — anything you care about needs to be in a dry bag.
+For protecting phones, wallets, and documents on fast boats and during island-hop tours, a GLBSUNION triple-zip dry bag gives you three layers of waterproofing.
+Open-deck speedboats to the Gilis and Komodo take spray regularly and don't always have covered compartments — anything you care about needs to be in a dry bag.

 Sleep Aid

-The Indonesia is a 14–17 hour flight from North America, and NAIA jet lag is brutal.
+Indonesia is an 18+ hour journey from North America, and the jet lag is brutal.
 OLLY Sleep melatonin gummies help reset your clock fast — take them at local bedtime for the first two nights and you'll adjust within 48 hours instead of spending half your trip groggy.

 Flight Comfort (Long-Haul)

-Manila connects via a 14–17 hour flight from North America — the longest common transpacific route.
+Bali and Jakarta connect via 18+ hours of flying from North America, usually with a stop in a Gulf or Asian hub.
 A Flypal inflatable foot rest relieves lower back pressure on those long legs and turns economy into something close to bearable.
 Pair it with Sockwell compression socks to prevent swelling and deep vein discomfort on flights over 10 hours.

 GaN Charger